omaraflak/ModuleGPT/README.md

 the response body which you may use to formulate your answer to the user.
 You should not respond with code, but rather provide an answer directly.

-All the APIs provided do not need any credentials, use them at will.
+All the APIs provided do not need any credentials.
+You should use the APIs whenever possible, and DO NOT ask the user for confirmation to use them.

 The following APIs are available to you: